-The property, tucked away in the heart of the Madikwe reserve and, one of the largest reserves in South Africa, is named after the lofty trees which lend it their shade.
-Three superb villas accommodate families and groups of friends who want to share some special time together, far from everything and be able to do as they please, on an exclusive-use basis.Fishing, bird or animal watching, walking or simply relaxing beside the pool which overflows into the bush – people are free to spend their days as they like, enjoying activities dreamt up just for them, and for all ages.
+The property is named after the lofty trees which lend it their shade in the heart of the Madikwe reserve, one of the largest in South Africa.
+Three exclusive-use villas accommodate families and groups of friends who want to share some special time together, far from everything and be able to do as they please.Fishing, bird watching, walking or simply relaxing beside the pool which overflows into the bush – people are free to enjoy activities dreamt up just for them, and for all ages.
 The stone and timber villas are superbly decorated, and open out onto immaculately preserved luxuriant nature.

 Only 270 km from Cape Town, located in the Cederberg Mountains, this natural haven of wide open plains and rugged rock formations allows one to surrender one's senses, while reconnecting with nature.
 This retreat is recognized for its splendid accommodation and facilities, authentic South African cuisine and generous hospitality.
 With over 130 rock art sites of ancient Bushman paintings, dating from ten thousand years ago and abundant flora and fauna, this malaria and predator-free wilderness sanctuary is a magical playground, ideal for restoring, mind and spirit.

 Experience the adventure and romantic mystique of authentic African safaris of centuries-past at Gorah Elephant Camp, a malaria-free luxurious tented camp in the heart of Addo Elephant National Park and a Hunter Hotels property.
 This is an incomparable wilderness teeming with game, boasting Africa’s Big Five, the densest population of elephants on earth and the first ever private concession in a National Park in South Africa.
-After exhilarating game viewing, enjoy sundowners on the old-fashioned verandah overlooking the waterhole, before savouring gourmet cuisine in the elegant colonial candle-lit dining room of Gorah House.
+After exhilarating game viewing, enjoy sundowners on the old-fashioned veranda overlooking the waterhole, before savouring gourmet cuisine in the elegant colonial candle-lit dining room of Gorah House.

 This Private Game Reserve, endorsed by Nelson Mandela, is situated in the heart of the Sabi Sand game reserve.
 It is everything Africa ought to be – pulsing with the deep rhythm of the untamed Bushveld.
-The Reserve has been family run for 87 years where the fourth generation of the Varty Family welcomes you to this lodge situated in perfect harmony with the environment.
+The Reserve has been family run for 89 years where the fourth generation of the Varty Family welcomes you to this lodge situated in perfect harmony with the environment.
 It consists of three camps – Tree, Pioneer and The Private Granite Suites on the banks of the Sand River.
 The style is elegant and chic with the class of history.
 The cuisine highlights fresh, local ingredients and is served with flair surrounded by nature.

 A delightful colonial mansion, nestling in a coconut grove right at the water’s edge, is home to a tastefully appointed, charmingly refined little hotel.
 The soft, neutral shades of Flamant Home Interiors furniture in its individually designed guest rooms stand in brilliant contrast to the blue of the sea and green of the coconut palms, instilling deep feelings of peace and seclusion.
 The restaurant, also at the water’s edge, serves delicious creole and international dishes.
-However 20° SUD has two more treasures in store: the M/S Lady Lisbeth, the oldest motorboat on the island which, when evening falls, takes a party of guests to dine under the stars on the calm waters of the bay, and the untamed wilderness of the Governor’s House, a tiny restaurant created in a ruin on Île Plate, a catamaran ride away.
+However 20° Sud has two more treasures in store: the M/S Lady Lisbeth, the oldest motorboat on the island which, when evening falls, takes a party of guests to dine under the stars on the calm waters of the bay, and the untamed wilderness of the Governor’s House, a tiny restaurant created in a ruin on Île Plate, a catamaran ride away.

 With its intimate atmosphere, Château de Feuilles boasts panoramic views of the sea and islands that are quite simply breathtaking.
 Just below the hotel, with its pool and deliciously exotic restaurant, the fine sandy beach of Anse Marie-Louise promises unforgettable dips in the Indian Ocean.
-And for that extra special occasion, have the island of Grande-Sœur all to yourself for a weekend.
+And for that extra special occasion, have the island of Grande-Soeur all to yourself for a weekend.
 Can you imagine anything more romantic than that?